Science communication and writing so the general public understands

 Focusing on writing is something most of us don’t do enough.
 And others do it very well!
 My idol on this aspect has for a long time been Dr. Esther Ngumbi.
 She is an assistant professor of Entomology at the University of Illinois at Urbana-Champaign.
 And we share not only our love for insects, but also for beneficial microbes and communicating science.
 I was very fortunate that she gave a super inspiring masterclass for “I focus and write”.

 You can go and watch this masterclass here.
+And afterwards, you may want to have a look at my story and tips to send your article to the Careers column of Nature.
 But before that, I wanted to share with you 4 reasons why I think you should invest your precious time in science communication (some of these points are also shared by Esther):

 You’ll contribute to making a better world